 To oil your shears correctly, open them to a 90-degree angle and apply one or two drops of high-quality shear oil right where the blades meet at the pivot screw.
 Open and close the blades a few times to work the oil in, then wipe away any excess with a soft cloth.
 This simple step keeps them in prime condition.

-When to Get Them Professionally Sharpened
+Know When to Get Your Shears Professionally Sharpened

 No matter how well you care for your shears, they will eventually need to be sharpened by a professional.
 Using dull shears can cause you to use more hand pressure, leading to fatigue, and can even damage your client's hair by bending or pulling it.
 A good rule of thumb is to get them sharpened every three to six months, but this can vary based on your usage.